 The DSM program is just an introduction service with the specific details about the nature of the internship to be determined between the companies and the candidates.
 The best candidates will have several offers so make it as attractive as possible!

 So what do we need from you?

-We need firm commitments from organisations who would like to participate in round 3.
+We need firm commitments from organisations who would like to participate.
 Without sufficient interest from the industry there’s not much we can do.

 In order to register your interest please fill in the form here and we will be in touch.